Larger Quantities, Lower Prices

 Pink Trillium - Trillium grandiflorum.
 The Pink Trillium is an herbaceous perennial plant that is native to the woodlands of both the United States and parts southern Canada.
 It is a short, vibrant plant that has very showy pink flowers and shiny green leaves.
 The leaves tend to be three to four inches in length.
 The plant prefers wet conditions similar to those found in woodlands.
-The Pink Trillium blooms very early in the spring, around mid-April and the flower petals fall off completely by beginning of June.
-This plant does go into hibernation in the fall and can be expected to bloom the next year.
+The Pink Trillium blooms very early in the spring, around mid-April and the flower petals fall off entirely by the beginning of June.
+This plant does hibernate in the fall and can be expected to bloom the next year.

 This flower demands wet conditions similar to those found in woodlands.
 They prefer a neutral to slightly acidic pH soil.
 They prefer a dose of organic fertilizer in the fall.

 As long as you keep this plant moist, it does very well in many situations.
 Its beautiful early spring flower is a welcome sign that spring has arrived.
 This perennial is easy to subdivide in the fall allowing you to move it to a new location or share it with a friend.